gnuradio/pybombs/README.md

     sudo pip uninstall pybombs

-and then do the command(s) below for Python3.
+and then do the commands below for Python3.

 #### Using Python3

+<b>Note:</b> If you are building UHD-3.14 or previous, run the following command <b>first</b>:

+    sudo pip install mako requests numpy

 If you don't already have pip3, run the following command: